-Global medical bionics market is forecasted to generate a revenue of $28.1 billion by 2023, according to P&S Market Research.
+Global medical bionics market is forecasted to generate a revenue of $28.1 billion by 2023, according to P&S Intelligence.

 The market is mainly driven by increasing pool of geriatric population and associated organ failures, rising number of accidents and injuries leading to amputations, and increasing number of people opting for organ transplants.